 It is usual that your clinical records are kept for a period of time.
-The retention period is indefinite but in line with UK law and professional guidelines.
+The retention period is in line with UK law and professional guidelines.

-Information required for patients under 16 will be obtained from the parent or guardian accompanying the child at their appointment.
+Information required for patients under 16/vulnerable adults will be obtained from the parent or guardian accompanying the child/vulnerable adult at their appointment.

 You have certain legal rights to control what we do with your information.
 These include:

 - The right to be informed on how we use your personal information